-Each puppy will also have a Pedigree Certificate which records the name of the breed, colour, date of birth, sex, unique pedigree name (this includes the breeding kennel name followed by the dog’s official name), KC registration number, name, address and signature of the breeder.
-Five generations of ancestors are recorded by pedigree name and whether a dog has achieved championship status, (for example, Ch.Bradwot Ronaldo Googy) The Kennel club charges £8 for a 5 generation pedigree certificate or £23 for an ‘enhanced’ pedigree certificate.
-When a puppy is sold and transferred to a new owner, in order for it to be re-registered in the new owner’s name an additional fee of £15 is charged.
+Each puppy may also have a Pedigree Certificate which records the name of the breed, colour, date of birth, sex, unique pedigree name (this includes the breeding kennel name followed by the dog’s official name), KC registration number, name and address and signature of the breeder.
+Five generations of ancestors are recorded by pedigree name and whether a dog has achieved championship status, (for example, Ch.Bradwot Ronaldo Googy) The Kennel Club charges £10 for a 5 generation pedigree certificate or £23 for an ‘enhanced’ pedigree certificate.
+When a puppy is sold and transferred to a new owner, in order for it to be re-registered in the new owner’s name an additional fee of £16 is charged.

 An Owner Registration Certificate will also record a DNA profile number (if any); microchip number; and the results of DNA tests, or Health screening tests of the parents.

 Note that failure to carry out DNA tests or Health screening does not prevent a breeder from registering puppies with the Kennel Club.